Visit Turin, Italy’s most elegant post-Renaissance city

-- On arrival at Turin Airport, we transfer directly to our hotel, the 4* Grand Hotel Sitea.
-That evening we have dinner in our hotel – wine, water and coffee are included with all group lunches and dinners.
+- We arrive at Milan Malpensa Airport mid-afternoon and transfer directly to Turin and our hotel, the 4* Grand Hotel Sitea.
+We have dinner in our hotel – wine, water and coffee are included with all group lunches and dinners.

 - Tour Manager: James Hill

 5 nights with breakfast at the 4* Grand Hotel Sitea